• Skip to primary navigation

 Jump to Recipe

 A vegetarian smash burger that’s just as satisfying as the original?
 Absolutely!
-This version highlights black beans and don’t worry, we’ve still got all of the best toppings including a homemade sauce that will leave you licking the bowl.
+This version highlights black beans and still retains that slightly charred, crispy exterior.
+Finish with a brioche bun, your favorite toppings and a burger sauce that’s irresistible.

-The smash burger is a classic.
-It’s lightly crispy and charred on the outside, tender on the inside and perfectly assembled.
-The trick is cooking it on a cast iron surface and gently smashing down with a spatula to get a beautiful exterior.
-I wanted to try this technique with a vegetarian patty and was pleasantly surprised when it not only worked, but worked so well.
+The smash burger is an absolute classic.
+Lightly crisp and charred on the outside, tender on the inside, perfectly assembled.
+What makes it special?
+Cooking it on a cast iron surface and gently smashing down with a spatula for increased surface area.
+I wanted to try this technique with a vegetarian patty and was pleasantly surprised when it not only worked, but worked so well!
+I’ll never do it another way.

-• black beans are the foundation and I use both puréed and whole beans in this one for the best texture.
+• black beans are the foundation and I use both purรฉed and whole beans in this one for the best texture, while still ensuring everything holds together well.

-• rolled oats to soak up some of the moisture and give them some shape
+• rolled oats to soak up some of the moisture and give them a classic burger shape

 • soy sauce for a salty, umami pop of flavor

-• Purée some of the beans, and leave some whole.
-This way it’ll stick together well and you still get the benefit of some “meaty” beans too.
+• Purรฉe some of the beans, and leave some whole.
+This way everything will stick together well and you get the texture of some whole beans too.

 • No chunks of vegetables.
 Leave out the chopped green pepper, onion, carrots, etc. It throws the texture off and makes it harder to cook evenly.
-Just stick with the basics.
+Customize with toppings later.

 • Choose the right bun.
 Brioche buns are a classic choice for a smash burger because they are light and airy and perfect, in my opinion.
 If you choose something too dense, you run the risk of overwhelming the delicate bean burger.

 Even more-so than with the beef version, you’ll want to avoid overloading a bean burger with fancy toppings.
-It just won’t hold up to things like sautéd mushrooms, a pile of caramelized onions or heavy cheeses.
-This isn’t the time to get gourmet!
+It just won’t hold up to things like sautรฉd mushrooms, a pile of caramelized onions or heavy cheeses.
+A simple slice of melty American from the deli is just right.

 Black Bean Smash Burger FAQs